gleam-lang/website/book-src/tour/lists.md

 [1, ..[2, 3]]  // => [1, 2, 3]
 ```

-Note that as all data structures in Gleam are immutable so prepending to a
+Note that all data structures in Gleam are immutable so prepending to a list
-list does not change the original list, instead it efficiently creates a new
+does not change the original list.
+Instead it efficiently creates a new list
-list with the new additional element.
+with the new additional element.

 ```gleam
 let x = [2, 3]